Mar-Issah/Custom-pre-loader-and-video-player/README.md

 ## About The Project

 This is a single page web app which diplays a preloader on load and after a video player.
-The video player has three button play, pause and a slider button which when click slides left/ right to play or pause the video
+The video player has three button play, pause and a slider button which when click slides left/ right to play or pause the video.

 ![Custom Pre-loader and Video player](https://res.cloudinary.com/dytnpjxrd/image/upload/v1617640385/My%20Website%20Projects/video_t4xahg.png)